 Why we grow our own botanical skincare ingredients

-Years ago we used to buy-in our botanical ingredients and it always saddened us to open a delivery box and see all of these beautiful botanical ingredients – so vibrant and life-giving – suffocated by plastic bags and packaging.
+Years ago, when Freyaluna was first born as a company, we used to buy-in our botanical ingredients and it always saddened us to open a delivery box and see all of these beautiful botanical ingredients – so vibrant and life-giving – suffocated by plastic bags and packaging.

 Aside from the environmental impact of the plastic, that is not the best way to treat, package, and store botanical ingredients, which means that those lovely vibrant botanicals… weren’t so vibrant when they got to us… which means they weren’t offering as much skincare goodness to your skin (via our skincare products) as they would when treated with care and respect.

 And that care and respect is required long before the dried plant materials are placed somewhere to be stored before use.
 Care and respect is required throughout the plant’s life.
 And that’s what we give them at our Freyaluna Herb Garden, from seed to serum.